 The two bowls below show how differently the latkes can turn out depending on the thickness, size and cooking time.
 Note also that adding more onions can make them moister and cook more slowly.

 I must say, these were all very tasty and MUCH easier to make.
 So try ’em, you might like ’em!

 This article was posted on Tuesday, November 30th, 2010 at 10:11 pm and is filed under Countries & Cultures, Hanukkah, Hanukkah Recipes, Holiday Recipes, Holidays Around the World, Israel, Latkes, Recipes of the World, Side Dishes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Healthy Recipe for Baked Latkes”